Massachusetts Real Estate- Merrimack Valley

 **** special note.
 A pet peeve of mine is sellers leaving a whole slew of dried up paint, polyurethane and chemicals “for the buyers”.
 If the paint is not a current color and is only a few years old leave it.
 But have the seller remove everything else.
 It can be a major nuisance and cost to remove those items.

-Yes, a buyer can walk away from the purchase if the home is not being delivered as stated in the terms of the contract and the seller is unwilling or unable to rectify by closing.
+Yes, a buyer can walk away from the purchase if the home is not being delivered as stated in the terms of the contract and the seller is unwilling or unable to rectify it by closing.

-Not every home walkthrough is going to to go smoothly and problems may arise.
-This is when it time to negotiate.
+Not every home walkthrough is going to go smoothly and problems may arise.
+This is when it is time to negotiate.
 It is also time to have an agent at your side that represents you!

-First thing to do is immediately notify the listing agent of any home walkthrough problems immediately with what you are expecting as a resolution.
+The first thing to do is immediately notify the listing agent of any home walkthrough problems immediately with what you are expecting as a resolution.
 It may be a good idea to send pictures to show what the issue is as well.
 If you are being represented by an attorney notify them as well.

 The good news is as a homebuyer headed to closing, you have a little bit of an upper hand.
 The seller must perform or risk being dragged into court for an ugly battle they will lose.
 And, when they lose, not only will they have to deliver the house, they may have to pay you damages and your legal fees.
 It can be quite costly for a seller to default on a home sale.